Consolidated Community Funding Pool

 Over $11 million dollars was recommended for successful programs for each of the two fiscal years, subject to Fairfax County Board of Supervisors.
 On April 29, 2014, the Fairfax County Board of Supervisors approved $12,470,282 for Fiscal Year 2015 Consolidated Community Funding Pool (CCFP) awards.
 Projects begin July 1, 2014.
 All awards, assuming successful performance, are for a two year period through June 30, 2016.

-The Fairfax County Consolidated Community Funding Pool FY 2013 - FY 2014 Request for Proposal (RFP) was released on October 1, 2013.
+The Fairfax County Consolidated Community Funding Pool FY 2015 - FY 2016 Request for Proposal (RFP) was released on October 1, 2013.
 The award process is now complete and the next opportunity for application will be in the fall of 2015.
 For your reference, the RFP, Resource Manual and all forms for the FY 2015-2016 award cycle can be viewed via the links below.

 CCFP Funding Priorities FY 2017-2018